In this post, I’m sharing how to build a DIY modern sliding door with frosted glass panels!

 Much like barn wood walls (remember this one??), DIY sliding doors are so in right now.

 They’ve been in for a while, actually.
-I made my first set of DIY sliding doors over two years ago!
+I made my first set of DIY sliding doors over four years ago!
 But I’m not sure they’re going to go away any time soon.

 Not only do sliding doors LOOK nice, but they also save space and could save you a lot of money if you need to replace an odd shaped door that they don’t make standard anymore.
 (Custom doors = $$$)

 To make your own DIY modern sliding door, you will need:

 - Kreg Jig for Pocket Hole Screws

 - Speed Square